Christian Leali'ifano

-Christian Pharaoh Leali'ifano (born 24 September 1987) is a professional rugby union player who plays as a fly-half for Super Rugby club Moana Pasifika.
+Christian Pharaoh Leali'ifano (born 24 September 1987) is a professional rugby union player who most recently played for Japanese team Toyota Shuttles in Japan Rugby League One, Division Two.
 Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds, having previously played over twenty-five times for Australia between 2013 and 2019.

 Early life

 Leali'ifano was born in Auckland, New Zealand, and moved with his family to Melbourne, Australia when he was seven years old.
 He attended Epping Primary School and Peter Lalor Secondary College.
 He played rugby union for the Australian Schoolboys team in 2004 and 2005.

 Leali'ifano joined the Brumbies rugby academy program in 2006.
 Later that year he was selected for the Australian Under 19 and Under 21 rugby teams.
 He played fly-half for the Australian Under 19 rugby team that won the IRB World Championship in 2006.